Yomguithereal/mnemonist/vector.md

 ### #.resize

-Resize the array's length.
+Resize the vector's length.
 Will reallocate if current capacity is insufficient.

 Note that it won't deallocate if the given length is inferior to the current one.
 You can use [#.reallocate](#reallocate) for that.